It appears to be Groundhog Day here at Work From Home Watchdog.

-The people behind Quantum Ad Code don’t want you to hesitate…they want you to drool over those earnings and hit the ‘Start Earning!’ button without delay.
+The Quantum Ad Code doesn’t want you to hesitate…it wants you to drool over those earnings and hit the ‘Start Earning!’ button without delay.

-And if you don’t, they want you to take the other option of watching a 27 minute video that will make you feel like you have no choice but to give this program a go.
+And if you don’t, it wants you to take the other option of watching a 27 minute video that will make you feel like you have no choice but to give this program a go.